How Big Do Toy Poodles Get? (Size + Growth Chart)

 Ideal Diet for Maintaining a Healthy Weight

 To ensure your Toy Poodle can maintain a healthy weight, you should choose a dog food that meets the unique dietary requirements of a canine.
-Look for a brand that has the Association of American Feed Control Officials (AAFCO) statement on the label, which tells you the dog food is complete and balanced.
+Look for a brand with the Association of American Feed Control Officials (AAFCO) statement on the label, which tells you the formula is complete and balanced.

 How to Measure Your Toy Poodle

-To keep good tabs on how your Toy Poodle is growing, get into the habit of measuring your little buddy.
-Once you understand how to measure your dog, you’ll find it easier to buy things like harnesses, collars, and doggie clothes.
+To determine how much your Toy Poodle is growing, get into the habit of measuring your little buddy.
+Once you understand how to measure your dog, you’ll find it easier to buy harnesses, collars, and doggie clothes.

 The neck girth can be measured by positioning the tape measure from the withers to the top of the chest and then around your dog’s neck.